 The emergency load response program consists of the limited, extended summer and annual demand response product in the capacity market during the 2014/2015 Delivery Year.
 To participate as a limited demand resource, the provider must clear MW in an RPM auction.
 Emergency resources receive capacity revenue from the capacity market and also receive revenue from the energy market for reductions during a PJM initiated emergency event.
 The rules applied to demand resources in the current market design do not treat demand resources in a manner comparable to generation capacity resources, even though demand resources are sold in the same capacity market, are treated as a substitute for other capacity resources and displace other capacity resources in RPM auctions.
 The MMU recommends that if demand resources remain on the supply side of the capacity market, a daily must offer requirement in the Day-Ahead Energy Market apply to demand resources, comparable to the rule applicable to generation capacity resources.
 This will help to ensure comparability and consistency for demand resources.
-The MMU also recommends that demand resources have an offer cap equal to the offer cap applicable to energy offers from generation capacity resources, currently \$1,000 per MWh.26
+The MMU also recommends that demand resources have an offer cap equal to the offer cap applicable to energy offers from generation capacity resources, currently \$1,000 per MWh.29

-Emergency demand response was moderately concentrated in the first six months of 2015.
-The HHI for emergency demand response registrations was 1760 in 2014.
-In 2015 the four largest companies contributed 65.3 percent of all registered emergency demand response resources.
+Emergency demand response was moderately concentrated in the first nine months of 2015.
+The HHI for emergency demand response registrations was 1760 for the 2014/2015 Delivery Year and 1497 for the 2015/2016 Delivery Year.
+In 2015, the four largest companies contributed 65.3 percent of all registered emergency demand response resources.